 Whether for a class project or a major international scientific meeting, the goals for a scientific poster should be much the same: to attract the attention of your audience, to introduce them to the issues you chose to explore, and to guide them through the experimental system and highlights of the data.
 Although a poster session is most decidedly NOT a design contest, presentation DOES matter.
 A poster that is cluttered, illegible, or too densely packed with text is apt to confuse or simply turn off your audience.
 And a poster that is too 'artsy' is apt to distract the audience from the data.
 The ideal is a design that is clear, clean, and that enhances the scientific message by attracting the eye of the reader and then leading it from point to point.
 Please do give some thought and creativity to the visual impact of your poster; your grade will take into account the effectiveness of your design.

 For any comparison of kinetic parameters between experiments, proper use of statistical tests (e.g., confidence intervals, standard deviations) is critical.
 Reporting numbers with appropriate significant digits and measures of uncertainty (e.g., KM = 213 +/- 9 mM) ensures that your reader has the information s/he needs to evaluate your data and conclusions.
 Similarly, for comparing relative effectiveness of different inhibitors (potentially used at different concentrations), one should report Ki values, and for comparing catalytic efficiency under different conditions, one should report kcat values (think about why kcat is better than Vmax here).
 If you tried several different substrates, specificity constants would be appropriate.
-To calculate values for kcat or the specificity constant, you'll need the concentration of enzyme; data for those calculations are posted on the board in Talbot 510
+To calculate values for kcat or the specificity constant, you'll need the concentration of enzyme; this is only possible if you used commercially-obtained pure enzyme for your experiments.

 Your introductory and background material should reference outside sources where appropriate.
 Such sources might include primary research literature, facts or figures from reference books, information from product manufacturers, diagrams or text taken off the web, or personal conversations.